backstage/backstage/plugins/hcp-consul/README.md

 # hcp-consul

-This is a frontend plugin for viewing hcp consul overview and service instances of a services.
+This is a frontend plugin for viewing Hashicorp Cloud Platform(HCP) consul overview and service instances of a services.
 This plugin has a corresponding backend plugin required to call the HCP consul's API: @backstage/plugin-hcp-consul-backend.

 ## Introduction